What Is The Statement Of Owner’s Equity?

-The statement of owner’s equity sometimes referred to as a statement of cash flows, cash flow statement, statement of changes in owner’s equity or owner’s equity statement, is a financial statement that represents the changes of the owner’s equity accounts after all its obligations have been met over a specified period of time.
+The statement of owner’s equity, sometimes referred to as a statement of cash flows, cash flow statement, statement of changes in owner’s equity or owner’s equity statement, is a financial statement that represents the changes of the owner’s equity accounts after all its obligations have been met over a specified period of time.

-This statement shows the movement of capital through a business and generally reflects the amount of capital the owner(s) has invested plus any profits the business generates that is, in turn, reinvested into the business.
+This financial statement shows the movement of capital through a business.
+Generally, it reflects the amount of capital the owner(s) has invested plus any profits the company generates that is, in turn, reinvested into the business.

 This reinvested Income is called retained earnings.

 Similarly, it is prepared before the balance sheet, since the owner’s equity at the end of the period must be reported on the balance sheet.

 Because of this, the statement of owner’s equity is often viewed as the connecting link between the income statement and balance sheet.
 This statement is crucial because it provides owners with financial information to make important business decisions.
 It can also give the opening balance of the owner’s equity, explanations for increases and decreases during the accounting period, and the closing balance.

-This statement can show the financial health of a business and whether that business has sufficient cash flow to fund its own operations without the aid of outside investment.
+This statement can show the financial health of a business and whether that business has sufficient cash flow to fund its operations without the aid of outside investment.
 This reports changes in profits, dividends, inflow of equity, withdrawal of equity, net loss, and so on.
-An exception is a business that is quickly growing and the owners have to invest capital to fund additional inventory, accounts receivable, wages, etc, if a business is unable to show it could financially support itself without capital infusions from the owner, creditors would be unlikely to loan the business money.
+An exception is a business that is quickly growing, and the owners have to invest capital to fund additional inventory, accounts receivable, wages, etc. If a business is unable to show it could financially support itself without capital infusions from the owner, creditors would be unlikely to loan the business money.